Skip to content

 Node Type Purpose

-When Executed by Another Workflow Execute Workflow Trigger Receives credit tracking data from calling workflows
+When Executed by Another Workflow Execute Workflow Trigger Receives input parameters from calling workflows

-upsertCreditRecord PostgreSQL Inserts or updates credit records with complex calculations
+upsertCreditRecord PostgreSQL Inserts or updates credit tracking records with complex calculations

-setOutput Set Formats a summary response with key credit metrics
+setOutput Set Formats and returns a summary of the saved credit record

 External Services & Credentials Required